timveretennikov/reactive-carousel/README.md

 Just put some CarouselElements inside the Carousel.
 Optionally you can specify width, height on a Carousel tag.
 Specify imagePath, caption and a onClickCb for CarouselElement.
 That's it :)

+Optionally you can turn on autoplay by setting autoplay atribute of Carousel to true and you can specify the interval of autoplaying in ms. Default value is 3000